 Horses being the expertise they are just makes it downright hard for the non-horsey to relate.

 Hey follow reiner!
 Hows it goin?
 Nice stopin!
 Hows it bred?
-Unfortunately, I am not a gold member so can't email you :( It's nice to see another "real reiner" on here!
+Unfortunately, I am not a premium member so can't email you :( It's nice to see another "real reiner" on here!
 As for understanding the industry, I have a B.S. in Equine Science, am a horse show judge and have shown alot!
 I love the lifestyle but have remained a NP for now.
 If I found the right partner, NP futurity horses and trainer's wife has my name stamped all over it!
 HA!
 Watch out Mandy here I come!!!!
 LOL

 Yes, I am a well known professional, classical dressage and remedial riding trainer, and it is damn difficult to find a man who understands my lifestyle!
 I have to travel a fair amount, both in the UK and abroad, and just the commitment of owning an equestrian centre and a number of horses, is enough to make grown men run!!